SkygearIO/guides/auth/basics/ios.md

 }
 ```

+Please be reminded that the `currentUser` object persist locally, and the
+information (e.g. roles, emails, etc) might not sync with the server if it was
+changed remotely.

-You can get the latest information (e.g. roles, emails, etc.) of the current
+To get the latest information of the current user, you can call `getWhoAmI()`.
-user by asking "Who am I" to Skygear:

 ```obj-c
 [[SKYContainer defaultContainer] getWhoAmIWithCompletionHandler:^(SKYUser *user, NSError *error) {